Qazeer/InfoSec-Notes/DFIR/Common/Memory_forensics.md

 The general, context-independent, steps below can be followed for investigating the memory of a system:
   - Suspicious process hierarchy, such as `outlook.exe` or `iexplorer.exe`
-  executing `cmd.exe` or `powershell.exe` process
+    executing `cmd.exe` or `powershell.exe` process.

-  - Identification of rogue / unlinked processes
+  - Identification of rogue / unlinked processes and process injection using `malfind`

-  - review of network artifacts, notably in correlation with known C2 IP addresses
+  - Review of network connections and artifacts, looking notably for suspicious pattern for example:
+    - network traffic for process that do not normally interact over the network.
+    - non-web ports connections established by web browsers.
+    - connections to known malicious IP addresses.

   - scan of memory for known pattern / strings using `Yara` rules

   - ...

 ######  Usage